govuk-one-login/ipv-cri-bav-api/infra-l2-outbound-proxy/README.md

 ## Developing an HTTP API as a proxy for outbound services integrated with BAV

-This HTTP proxy integration will enable us to connect an API route to outbound integrated services within F2F - currently these are Yoti, Gov.Notify and the Post Office.
+This HTTP proxy integration will enable us to connect an API route to outbound integrated services within BAV - currently these are Yoti, Gov.Notify and the Post Office.

 1. The client submits a request to the new endpoint, routed to the new API Gateway.